berthott/laravel-api-cache/readme.md

 $ php artisan vendor:publish --provider="berthott\ApiCache\ApiCacheServiceProvider" --tag="config"
 ```
 * `enabled`: enables the feature and can be changed via CACHE_API.
 Defaults to `false`.
+* `ignoreRoutes`: an array of route names to be ignored from the cache.
+Defaults to an empty array.
 * `lifetime`: the lifetime of the cache.
 Defaults to `14`.

 ## Compatibility